open-mmlab/mmsegmentation/projects/medical/2d_image/histopathology/conic2022_seg/README.md

   - [x] Basic docstrings & proper citation

-  - [x] Test-time correctness

   - [x] A full README

-- [x] Milestone 2: Indicates a successful model implementation.
+- [ ] Milestone 2: Indicates a successful model implementation.

-  - [x] Training-time correctness
+  - [ ] Training-time correctness

 - [ ] Milestone 3: Good to be a part of our core package!